melsman/mlkit/download.md

 The MLKit sources are [hosted at Github](https://github.com/melsman/mlkit) and contains the sources for

 * The MLKit native compiler.
+* [SMLtoJs](http://smlserver.org/smltojs), an optimizing Standard ML to JavaScript compiler.
+* [Online SML IDE](https://diku-dk.github.io/sml-ide), an online Standard ML compiler running in the user's browser with Dropbox used as storage.
 * [SMLserver](http://smlserver.org), an efficient Apache2 web server plugin for serving Web sites written in Standard ML.
-* [SMLtoJs](http://smlserver.org/smltojs), an optimizing Standard ML to JavaScript compiler.
-* [SMLonline](http://smlserver.org/ide), an online Standard ML compiler running in the user's browser with Dropbox used as storage.
 * Tools, such as MLYacc, MLLex, Rp2ps (profile visualizer), and many others.

 ### Prerequisites

-MLKit is supported only on UNIX platforms, including MacOS and Linux.
+MLKit is supported only on UNIX platforms, including macOS and Linux.

 ### Download